Baby Bear and the Big, Bad Wolf: Characters

 Baby Bear- a 12-year-old bear, really named Bruno.
 Baby is often played by a full grown man.
 Baby Bear is considered the protagonist of the story, though it has been argued that this is really Goldilocks.

 Goldilocks- a 12-year-old girl, who combines the two classic fairy tale characters of Goldilocks and Little Red Ridinghood.

 Mom- Goldilocks' mother, often played by the same woman who plays Grandma.

 Wolf/Witch- The Big Bad Wolf, the antagonist, a female. who later reveals herself to be the Wicked Witch in disguise.
 Has not eaten in days.

 Mama Bear- Papa Bear's wife and Baby Bear's mother, believes in aliens due to something she read in a magazine.

 Papa Bear- Mama Bear's husband, and Baby Bear's father.

 Grandma- Goldilocks' grandmother, a member of the neighborhood watch.
 Often played by the same woman who plays Mom.

 Brother Pig- middle aged, though usually played by a youth, a candor character, and a peacemaker between his sisters.

 Big Sister Pig- 60-year-old pig, though usually played by a youth, bossy and slightly annoying, likes to annoy her little sister.

 Little Sister Pig- middle aged, though usually played by a youth, sarcastic and unenthusiastic about everything.

 Hansel- a whiny teenager, irritable and a little bit stupid.
 Gretel's older brother.

 Gretel- Hansel's younger sister.
 A quick thinking girl in her late teens, more of a problem solver than her brother.

 Productions

-The show was first performed at Kids-N-Co from January 1 to December 31 in 1997.
+The show was first performed at Kids-N-Co from January 1 to December 31, 1997.
 The El Paso Playhouse performed in from June 1 to 30 in 2006, before it finally left Texas in 2012 when it was performed from September 8 to September 16 at Villagers Theatre.
 The show has been performed one more time since then, from September 15 to 16 at the Mid Michigan Family Theatre in 2014.